Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

 Student is solely responsible for their respective accessing, completion and/or submission of (or for their respective failure to access, complete and/or submit) Assignment(s).

-Assignment(s) are assessed as “Satisfactory” and, thus, as acceptable for Student to gain access to the successive Assignment or “Unsatisfactory” and, thus, unacceptable or otherwise insufficient for Student to gain access to the successive Assignment, based upon assessment of the following two criteria:
+Assignment(s) are assessed as “Approved” and, thus, as acceptable for Student to gain access to the successive Assignment or “Needs Updates” and, thus, unacceptable or otherwise insufficient for Student to gain access to the successive Assignment, based upon assessment of the following two criteria:

 1. Workbook Assignment Answer Quantity